gabrielcoder247/PandaBulk/README.md

-# This is a group shop stocking application that helps retail shop/store crown stock their shops
+# This is a group shop, stocking application that helps retail shop/store crowd stock their shops

 # README